-Oxybutynin (Ditropan, Ditropan XL, Oxytrol) is a tertiary amine ester that is a potent, nonselective, competitive antimuscarinic receptor antagonist.
+Oxybutynin (Ditropan, Ditropan XL, Oxytrol) is a tertiary amine ester that is a potent, nonselective, competitive muscarinic receptor antagonist.
 Oxybutynin's effects on the detrusor muscle are mediated via M3 receptors.
-Because it is a non-selective antimuscarinic, oxybutynin may produce side effects consistent with anticholinergic actions in the CNS, parotid gland, and GI tract.
+Because it is a non-selective antimuscarinic, oxybutynin may produce side effects consistent with anticholinergic actions in the central nervous system (CNS), parotid gland, and gastrointestinal (GI) tract.
 Oxybutynin also possesses minor local anesthetic properties.

-The tertiary amine tolterodine (Detrol, Detrol LA) and its active metabolite, 5-hydroxymethyltolterodine, are also competitive muscarinic receptor antagonists.
+The tertiary amine tolterodine (Detrol, Detrol LA) and its active metabolite, 5-hydroxymethyl tolterodine, are also competitive muscarinic receptor antagonists.
 Tolterodine shows selectivity for the urinary bladder over salivary glands.
-Neither tolterodine nor its active metabolite exerts clinically significant effects on other neurotransmitter receptors or other pharmacologic targets such as calcium channels.
-Tolterodine and its active metabolite have a lipophilicity 30 and >350 times lower than oxybutynin, respectively, which limits their entry into the CNS and would therefore be expected to limit the drug's antimuscarinic activity in the CNS.
-12,13
+Neither tolterodine nor its active metabolite exert clinically significant effects on other neurotransmitter receptors or other pharmacologic targets such as calcium channels.

-Trospium (Sanctura, Sanctura XR) is an antispasmodic, competitive antimuscarinic agent that has high affinity to the M_1 , M_2 , and M_3 receptor subtypes with lower affinity for the M_4 and M_5 receptors.
+Trospium (Sanctura, Sanctura XR) is an antispasmodic, competitive antimuscarinic agent that has high affinity for the $M_1$ , $M_2$ , and $M_3$ receptor subtypes with lower affinity for the $M_4$ and $M_5$ receptors.
 When used at therapeutic doses, trospium has negligible affinity for nicotinic receptors.
-Trospium is a hydrophilic quaternary amine and does not cross the blood-brain barrier or conjunctiva like oxybutynin, a tertiary amine; this reduces the risk of CNS-related side effects such as sedation and dizziness.
-15,16
+Trospium is a hydrophilic quaternary amine and does not cross the blood-brain barrier or conjunctiva like oxybutynin, a tertiary amine; this reduces the risk of CNS-related side effects such as sedation and dizziness. $^{25,26}$

 Darifenacin (Enablex) is a competitive muscarinic receptor antagonist.
-It is a selective antagonist at M_3 receptors.^{17,18} In contrast to the non-selective agents, darifenacin has been reported to have selectivity for the bladder over the salivary gland in vivo.
-It is not clear if selective antagonism at the M_3 receptor improves patient tolerability or clinical efficacy versus currently available agents.
+It is a selective antagonist at $M_3$ receptors.
+In contrast to the non-selective agents, darifenacin has been reported to have selectivity for the bladder over the salivary gland in vivo.
+It is not clear if selective antagonism at the $M_3$ receptor improves patient tolerability or clinical efficacy versus currently available agents.

-Solifenacin (VESIcare) is a competitive M3-selective muscarinic receptor antagonist but has some effect on all muscarinic receptors.19 Solifenacin has functional selectivity for the bladder compared to salivary muscarinic receptors; therefore, the antimuscarinic effects of solifenacin on the salivary gland are less pronounced.
+Solifenacin (VESIcare) is a competitive M3-selective muscarinic receptor antagonist but has some effect on all muscarinic receptors.
+Solifenacin has functional selectivity for the bladder compared to salivary muscarinic receptors; therefore, the antimuscarinic effects of solifenacin on the salivary gland are less pronounced.
 Due to its poor CNS penetration, CNS side effects are minimal.